lgonzalezrouco/pti/microservices/README.md

 ### 3.3. (optional) Make a deployment with the manifest file

-With the carrental deployed, you obtain the corresponding yaml file, with name carrental.yaml.
+With the carrental deployed, obtain the corresponding yaml file (manifest file), name it e.g. carrental.yaml:

 	kubectl get deployments/carrental -o=yaml